jacoblockett/napi-mecab/README.md

-# MeCab
+# Napi-MeCab

 A Node-API wrapper for the MeCab library.
-The MeCab engine's source code can be found [here (Original/Japanese)](src/mecab-jp/), and [here (Korean)](src/mecab-ko/).
+The MeCab engine's source code can be found [here (Original/Japanese)](src/napi-mecab-jp/), and [here (Korean)](src/napi-mecab-ko/).
 It has been patched for more idiomatic usage with Node.js and usage on Windows.

 ## License